 The City Council has approved Electric and Water rate increases as needed to support the Utility on a cost-of-service basis.
-In October 2020, the Utility Board voted to hold rates steady for 2021 for both the Electric Utility and the Water Utility.
-The rate maintenance supports the financial health of both Utilities, funds capital replacements and the continued growth of the City, while contributing to reserves for future replacement of aging infrastructure.
+In October 2021, the Utility Board approved an increase in the rates for 2022 for both the Electric Utility and the Water Utility of 1.5% and 2.5%, respectively.
+The rate increases support the financial health of both Utilities, fund capital replacements and the continued growth of the City, while contributing to reserves for future replacement of aging infrastructure.
 The table below compares historical Electric and Water rate increases with the annual inflation rate, as well as an average for the last five years.